9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 1/II. Core Python components.md

 Although the contents have changed from `"nzhao"` to `"zhao2"`, the variable `username` remains the same.

-Note: Place `"nzhao"` and `"zhao2"`, in quotation marks because they're strings.
+**Note**: Place `"nzhao"` and `"zhao2"`, in quotation marks because they're strings.
 Python automatically assigns a variable its data type when it runs.

 ### **Assigning variables to variables**